Skip to content

 Greenhouse effect

-The greenhouse effect is understood as the Warming of the ground and the Earth's lower atmosphere due to radiatively active gases (greenhouse gases) in the atmosphere.
+The greenhouse effect is understood as the Heating of the earth's soil and lower atmosphere by radiative forcing gases. (greenhouse gases) in the atmosphere.

-These gases primarily include water vapor, carbon dioxide, ozone, dinitrogen and methane.
-A distinction is made between the man-made and natural greenhouse effect.
+These gases include, above all, water vapor, carbon dioxide, ozone, dinitrogen and methane.
+A distinction is made between man-made and natural greenhouse effects.

 Sustainability technical terms with U